Keyboard Automatically Typing: How to Fix It Fast

 - Disable all options and click Apply and OK to save changes.

 According to users, if your keyboard is automatically typing, that can be due to the Sticky Keys feature.
-This is an accessibility feature, and while it can be helpful to many users, sometimes it can cause problems.
+Check if the issue persists after disabling it.

 6. Install the latest updates